AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2021/2021-07-15-difference-stubs-mocks-fakes-spies/difference-stubs-mocks-fakes-spies.md

 We should use spies where we don't care about the return values of functions but want to verify what functions were called, with what arguments, when, and how often.

-An example could be to be check that we are sending an email only once and with the correct arguments or that all the logs are logged correctly.
+An example would be checking that we send an email only once with the correct arguments or that all the logs are logged correctly.

 I rarely use Spies, and it will become clear why once we look at Mocks.

 ## Mock

 A mock is similar to a stub, but the behaviour of the mocked interface can be changed dynamically based on scenarios.
 It is also similar to a spy as it allows us to verify that a method was called.
-However, unlike a spy, which has the assertion in the test, the assertion is in the verify method in a mock.
+However, the assertion is in the verify method in a mock.
+In a spy, the assertion is in the test,

 Below is the mocked version using Moq of a service where the IsValid() function behaves differently for different inputs.
-We also verify that the correct calls were received.
+We also verified that the correct calls were received.

 ```csharp
 var mock = new Mock<IRepository>();